-Projects might include, but are not limited to, doctoral students’ dissertation research, masters students’ thesis research, or capstone projects.
+Projects might include, but are not limited to: internships, doctoral dissertation research, master’s thesis research, or capstone projects.

-Students from all disciplines are encouraged to apply.
+Students from all disciplines are encouraged to apply!
+See application details below.

 AC4 does not pay overhead for institutions in our fellowship program.

 Can I use my fellowship for an internship?

 Yes; However, there are certain requirements for the internship proposals.
 Intern applicants should have 1) an internship already secured, with a letter of support/acceptance from the sponsor; 2) the internship must be related to peace, conflict, and/or sustainable development; 3) the proposal should include description of the projects and tasks that the intern will be performing, and demonstrating the link to the aforementioned topics, and a budget of how funds will be spent.

 Can I use my fellowship for…?

 If you have a question about the relevance of a particular project, consult the AC4 website to see examples of previous fellowship winners, including the Reflections from Fellows in the Field, and read the rest of these FAQs thoroughly.
 If you are still unable to locate an answer to your specific question, please email the Research Coordinator (contact info below).